Keeping up with the Joneses: Social effects

 The philosophy of "keeping up with the Joneses" has widespread effects on some societies.
 According to this philosophy, conspicuous consumption occurs when people care about their standard of living and its appearance in relation to their peers.

 According to Roger Mason, a professor of business management, "the demand for status goods, fueled by conspicuous consumption, has diverted many resources away from investment in the manufacture of more material goods and services in order to satisfy consumer preoccupations with their relative social standing and prestige".

 Social status once depended to a large extent on one's family name; however, social mobility in the United States and the rise of consumerism there both gave rise to changes.
 With the increasing availability of consumer goods, people became more inclined to define themselves by what they possessed and the quest for higher status accelerated.
 Conspicuous consumption and materialism have since become widely prevalent.

 Inability to "keep up with the Joneses" might result in dissatisfaction, even for people whose status is high.
-This could possibly tie in the concept of called the "hedonic treadmill" which proposes people have a baseline level of happiness or satisfaction which cannot be permanently modified by increased income, status or material products.
+This could possibly tie in with the concept of the "hedonic treadmill" which proposes people have a baseline level of happiness or satisfaction which cannot be permanently modified by increased income, status or material products.